 Now, the Government of Pakistan imposes strict control over the internet citing security and terrorism concerns, in light of the National Action Plan and the legislation that followed.
 As a result, internet freedom continues to shrink in Pakistan, causing the nation to be ranked -- as per Freedom House’s annual Freedom on The Net report -- as fairly repressive.
 Moreover, filtering and censorship of content normally take place at the national level by government regulators, primarily the Pakistan Telecommunications Authority (PTA).
 The PTA also exerts significant control over the internet and mobile providers through a stringent bureaucratic process comprising high licensing fees.
 Besides this, the primarily state-owned Pakistan Telecommunication Company Limited (PTCL) controls 60 percent of the broadband market.

-The role of corporate surveillance firms, usually based overseas, such as Hacking Team, reveals evidence regarding the state’s collusion with private sector entities, but on a wholehowever given the lack of transparency and information regarding such measures, this report assumes that the Pakistani government is the primary regulator of the country’s online spaces and has the most control over online content in the country.
+The role of corporate surveillance firms, usually based overseas, such as Hacking Team, reveals evidence regarding the state’s collusion with private sector entities, however given the lack of transparency and information regarding such measures, this report assumes that the Pakistani government is the primary regulator of the country’s online spaces and has the most control over online content in the country.

 The state’s increasing reliance on internet regulators and social media platforms overseas shows its intent to curb freedom of expression online under the national security narrative, with increased surveillance and interference with internet exchange points for shutdowns.
 There are various examples of the way security considerations continuously intrude on internet and telecommunication services.
 Recently, social media websites and news outlets were blocked for a day during country-wide protests by religious hardliners in Pakistan for ‘security purposes’ - this also includes mobile network shutdowns in North-Western Pakistan, only recently rescinded.
 In recent years, the government suspended cellular services on various occasions, particularly during national or religious holidays, on the grounds that terrorists could use the networks to commit acts of violence.
 However, this inversely puts citizens at increased risk, rather than protect them.
 Also, both the state and telecommunications companies have lost millions in revenue during such shutdowns.